Dre Campbell Farm

 Spinosad works on the nervous system and causes paralysis, disrupting the feeding pattern.
 Thus, the death of the larvae occurs in 1-2 days.

-It is widely available in commercial pesticides as powders, granules, and sprays and is often used in organic gardening.
+It is widely available in commercial pesticides as powders, granules, and sprays.
+It is also often used in organic gardening.

 3. Scrape Off the Eggs